XpiritBV/CodeToCloud-Workshop/Challenges/Module4-ScalingUpTheBusiness/Step-by-Step/SCALEUP-T002-SBS.md

 # Step by Step SCALEUP-T002
 In this task you need to set up the cluster set up in such a way, that it uses one IP address and DNS name and that all sites running on it are using https.
 You need to create a NGINX ingress controller on the cluster that receives a public IP address.
 The DNS of this IP address (fabrikam-<dnsname>.region.cloudapp.azure.com) needs to be used as entry point for all application and customers.

-* Set up Helm repositories to get access to nginx and cert-manager helm charts
-  * `helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx`
-  * `helm repo add stable https://kubernetes-charts.storage.googleapis.com/`
-  * `helm repo add jetstack https://charts.jetstack.io`
-  * `helm repo update`
-* Install NGINX in the kube-system workspace
-* In Azure create a DNS name for your NGINX public IP (`fabrikam-<dnsname>.region.cloudapp.azure.com`)
-* Install the cert-manager helm chart in the cert-manager namespace
-* Deploy the Certificate Authority that can issue certificates for the whole cluster
-* Create a certificate for the DNS address (`fabrikam-<dnsname>.region.cloudapp.azure.com`)
-* Assign the certificates and routes to your application

 1. Setting up an Ingress Controller and Certificate Manager can be done using standard packages and software that can be configured to serve your needs.
 A good way to serve pre-defined packages on a Kubernetes cluster are Helm charts.
 A Helm chart contains the containers, services and configuration that is needed to run a specific service.
 To be able to access Helm packages your need to configure the Helm CLI tool to access repositories where the Helm charts are stored.
 By default this is the official Helm "stable" repository.
 To add the default repository you can always use

 > ```